 A bit further, the park authorities have allowed more natural tracks to dominate.
-The atmosphere inside was – as is typical – very humid and very hot.
+The atmosphere inside was – as is typical for the country – very humid and very hot.
 The sun was blinding white, but the trees close overhead and buffered its intensity.

 Occasionally there were some discreetly constructed hiking aids, such as anchored ropes to assist with inclines, or stumps over waterlogged stretches.

 Later on though, there were quite a few tough stretches.
-It’s not exactly difficult, but challenging enough that I recalled that my friend claimed he hiked it in sandals.
+It was not exactly difficult, but challenging enough that I recalled that my friend claimed he hiked it in sandals.
 I was impressed with his agility, considering the muddy inclines were slippery enough even with my hiking boots!

 The “invisible river”